By using this site, you agree to the Privacy Policy and Terms of Use.

 You can buy the Sawyer Squeeze as either the filter alone or as a kit with a couple of water bladders and connecting hoses.
 The kit-included bladders work fine, but I generally skip them and filter into a Smart Water bottle.
 As the name suggests, the Squeeze is meant to be squeezed, though it does work fine as a gravity filter, just slower.

 After years of testing and tweaking, my setup for the Sawyer Squeeze is a 2L Cnoc VectoX water bladder ($25) for dirty water, which connects directly to the Squeeze, and then two Smart Water bottles for my clean water, which connect directly to the filter outlet.
-For trips with infrequent water sources, I bring an additional 2L HydraPak bladder ($25).
-This setup allows me to get two liters of clean drinking water in about 4 minutes if I squeeze, and more like 6 to 8 liters if I hang it and let gravity do the work.
+For trips with infrequent water sources, I bring an additional 2L HydraPak bladder ($27).
+This setup allows me to get two liters of clean drinking water in about four minutes if I squeeze, and more like six to eight minutes if I hang it and let gravity do the work.
 The speed does fluctuate quite a bit based on how clean the filter is, and these numbers are based on a freshly cleaned filter.

 Cleaning is the one downside to the Sawyer.
-To give it a good cleaning you’ll need the included back-flushing syringe, which is regrettably bulky.
-My experience has been that, if you can find good, clean sources of water, without a ton of silt or debris, the Squeeze easily goes seven days without needing a cleaning.
+To give it a good cleaning, you’ll need the included back-flushing syringe, which is regrettably bulky.
+My experience has been that if you can find good, clean sources of water without a ton of silt or debris, the Squeeze easily goes seven days without needing a cleaning.
 For longer trips, I pack the syringe.
-It’s also worth noting that there is Sawyer Mini ($17) is even lighter but less robust.
+It’s also worth noting that there is a Sawyer Mini ($17) that is even lighter but less robust.
 In my testing, the weight savings of the Mini is trumped by the faster flow rate of the Squeeze, but if you’re at the cutting-the-handles-off-toothbrushes stage, the Mini is a better choice.

 Specs